-North: Large lot vacant land South, West, East: Single-Family parcels b.
-Has the site been used as working farmlands or working forestlands?
-If so, describe.
-How much agricultural or forestland of long-term commercial significance will be converted to other uses as a result of the proposal, if any?
-If resources lands have not been designated, how many acres in farmland or forestland tax status will be converted to nonfarm or non-forest use?
-To our knowledge, the project site has not been used as working farmlands or working forestlands.
-1) Will the proposal affect or be affected by surrounding working farm or forest land normal business operations, such as oversize equipment access, the application of pesticides, tilling and harvesting?
-If so, how: To our knowledge, the adjacent parcels are not used for agriculture or forestry. c.
-Describe any structures on the site.
-The on-site structures are a barn and materials storage building. d.
+d.
 Will any structures be demolished?
 If so, what?
-Yes, the on-site structures (a barn and materials storage building). e.
+No.

+e.
 What is the current zoning classification of the site?
 City of Puyallup - RS-10 Please see the zoning map in the appendix for clarification of zoning. f.
 What is the current comprehensive plan designation of the site?
 Low Density Residential (LDR) g.
 If applicable, what is the current shoreline master program designation of the site?
 Project is not in an area designated as a shoreline, does not apply. h.
 Has any part of the site been classified as a critical area by the city or county?
 If so, specify.
-There are wetlands in the central portion of the site.
-The wetlands have a 50-foot buffer.
+No, There are no wetlands onsite.
+There are manmade ponds the central portion of the site.
+The ponds have a 50-foot stream buffer.
 See the Critical Areas Assessment by Habitat Technologies, dated September 21, 2018 for more information. i.
 Approximately how many people would reside or work in the completed project?
 The proposed plat will provide 18 homes and housing for approximately 54 residents. j.
 Approximately how many people would the completed project displace?
-None, the only structures on-site are a barn and materials storage building. k.
+None.
+The property is vacant.

+k.
 Proposed measures to avoid or reduce displacement impacts, if any: None, the only structures on-site are a barn and materials storage building.
-I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The proposed residential plat is adjacent to other singlefamily residential uses.
+I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: The proposed residential plat is adjacent to other single-family residential uses.
 The site is currently zoned RS-10. m.
 Proposed measures to reduce or control impacts to agricultural and forest lands of long-term commercial significance, if any.
 No measures proposed.
 To our knowledge, the adjacent parcels are not used for agricultural or forest lands.
 9. HOUSING a.
 Approximately how many units would be provided, if any?
 Indicate whether high, middle, or low-income housing.
 The development anticipates creating 18 new housing units in the proposed residential plat.
 It is assumed the housing units will be in the middle-income range. b.
 Approximately how many units, if any, would be eliminated?
 Indicate whether high, middle, or low-income housing.
 None, the only structures on-site are a barn and materials storage building. c.
 Proposed measures to reduce or control housing impacts, if any: None are proposed.